capillariesio/capillaries/ui/README.md

 # Capillaries-UI

-Capillaries-UI is a simple [SPA](https://en.wikipedia.org/wiki/Single-page_application) that provides user access to Capillaries environment (RabbitMQ queues and Cassandra storage) using [Webapi](#webapi)
+Capillaries-UI is a simple [SPA](https://en.wikipedia.org/wiki/Single-page_application) that provides user access to Capillaries environment (message queue and Cassandra storage) using [Webapi](#webapi)

 It uses [Svelte](https://svelte.dev/) for building UI components.
 Serves at 8080 in dev mode.
 In production environment, consider using some production-grade web server.